janneengestoft/birc-project/README.md

 sbatch myscript.sh
 ```

 Now your job is queued.
-Use the `mj` command to see what jobs you have queed or running.
+Use the `mj` command to see what jobs you have queued or running.
 That will show something like this:

 ```txt
                                                                         Alloc